SchweizerischeBundesbahnen/springboot-graceful-shutdown/README.md

-Springboot-Graceful-Shutdown
+Springboot-Graceful-Shutdown for Openshift/Kubernetes
 =
-The Springboot-Graceful-Shutdown enables your springboot application to do a rolling deployment without any downtime.
+The Springboot-Graceful-Shutdown enables your spring boot application to do a rolling deployment without any downtime on Openshift.
-We (SBB) test and use it in a dockerized Cloud environment based on Openshift.
-But it should easely work with any other system.
+We (SBB) use this in a dockerized Cloud environment on Openshift - it should also work on Kubernetes.
-The description is made according to Openshift terminology of Pods (Containers) and Services (Clustered Service which refers to a bunch of containers)
+We use here the terminology of Openshift/Kubernetes: Pods (roughly containers) and Services (logical load balancers that combine N containers).
-Openshift needs to know when it needs to take a Pod off the Service.
-That is indicated by the readyness probe in Openshift.
+Openshift needs to know when a Pod is ready to respond to requests.
+That is done via the readyness probe.
-As soon the readynessprobe fails, Openshift takes the Pod off the exposed service, so the Service-Router doesn't redirect to this Pod anymore.
+As soon as the readyness probe of a Pod fails, Openshift takes the Pod off the service, so user requests are no longer sent to this Pod.

 Graceful Shutdown Workflow
 --
-Here an example how the Gracefulshutdown Workflow works
+Here is an example of how the graceful shutdown workflow works:
-1. **Openshift sends the POD the TERM Signal** which tells the Docker instance to shutdown all Processes.
+1. **Openshift sends the Pod the SIGTERM signal** which tells the Docker instance to shutdown all its processes.
-This can happen by scaling down a pod by hand or automatically by a rolling deplyoment from Openshift.
+This can happen when scaling down a Pod by hand or automatically during a rolling deployment of Openshift.
-2. JVM receives the SIGTERM Signal and the Gracefulshutdownhook sets the **readyness Probes to false**
+2. The JVM receives the SIGTERM signal and the graceful shutdown hook sets the **readyness probe to false**
-3. The **process waits for a defined time to initiate the shutdown of the spring context**.
-For example 20 seconds.
+3. The **process waits for a defined time to initiate the shutdown of the spring context**, e.g. for 20 seconds.
-This time is needed for the Readynessprobe to receive the false signal and remove the pod from the service.
+This time is needed for Openshift to detect that the Pod is no longer ready and to remove the pod from the service.
-The readyness probe intervall must be configured less than 20s.
+The readyness probe check interval must in this case be configured to be less than 20 seconds.
-4. Openshift removes Pod from Service.
+4. Openshift removes the Pod from the Service.
-5. After the configured wait time, for example 20s, the springcontext will be shutdown.
-Open transactions will be finished properly.
+5. After the configured wait time, for example 20 seconds, the spring context will be shut down.
+Open transactions will be properly finished.
-6. After Springbootapp is shutdown, the livenessprobe is false.
+6. After the Spring Boot application is shutdown, the liveness probe will automatically be set to false.
 7. Pod is shutdown and removed.

 How to use it
 --
-Add the maven dependency for Springboot actuator and the graceful shutdown
+1. Add the maven dependency for Spring Boot actuator and this graceful shutdown starters:
 ```xml
     <dependency>
         <groupId>org.springframework.boot</groupId>